Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 > * The change to migrate to new v2 APIs was released to all customers in **December 2023**.
 Post this release, your existing connections need to be reauthenticated.
 The new v2 APIs also require some more scopes (as compared to previous v1 APIs) which need to be provided during re-authentication.
 A new set of scopes required (complete list) – `read:group:confluence`, `read:user:confluence`, `read:content-details:confluence`, `Read:space:confluence`, `Read:permission:confluence`, `read:audit-log:confluence`, `read:content.metadata:confluence` and `read:page:confluence`.

 ## Get started
-This video provides a step-by-step guide on adding the Confluence Cloud Microsoft Graph connector.
+This video provides a step-by-step guide on adding the Confluence Cloud Copilot connector.
 > [!VIDEO https://www.youtube-nocookie.com/embed/9WXQt1JykXo]

 ### 1. Display name